xpack/web-jekyll/_posts/releases/arm-none-eabi-gcc/2020-10-12-arm-none-eabi-gcc-v9-3-1-1-3-released.md

 thumb/v8-m.main+dp/hard;@mthumb@march=armv8-m.main+fp.dp@mfloat-abi=hard
 ```

-## Bug fixes

-- none

-## Enhancements

-- none

 ## Changes

-There should be no functional changes.
+Compared to the Arm version, there should be no functional changes.

 Starting with 9.x, the new archives are created with
 a single folder named `xpack-arm-none-eabi-gcc-9.3.1-1.3` instead of